recursehex/Exodyssey2D/README.md

 # Exodyssey 2D

-This is the repository for **Exodyssey 2D**, a sci-fi turn-based strategy roguelite by Axiomatic Systems.
+This is the repository for **Exodyssey 2D**, a sci-fi turn-based strategy roguelike by Axiomatic Systems.
 The game is built in Unity 2022.3.14f1.

 ## Versions